Home / publications / briefings /

 1. Understanding the Evidence

-Contributions migrants make to public finances (or ‘revenues’) include taxes paid directly, such as income tax, National Insurance, and value-added tax (VAT) on purchases, but are sometimes extended to include shares of taxes paid by UK businesses.
+Contributions to public finances (or ‘revenues’) include taxes paid directly, such as income tax, National Insurance, and value-added tax (VAT) on purchases, and sometimes shares of taxes paid by UK businesses.
 Costs to public finances (or ‘expenditures’) include direct costs such as NHS care; education for migrants’ children; cash benefits such as tax credits and pensions; and government spending that is likely to be affected by an increase in population, such as transport and policing.
 Some studies also attribute to migrants indirect costs, such as a share of the cost of government spending on defence or running central government departments, which are less likely to be affected directly by migration.
-The studies reviewed in this briefing generally define migrants as those born outside the UK, whether they first arrived in the UK as adults or as children.
+The studies reviewed in this briefing generally define migrants as those born outside the UK.

 Many of the contributions and costs that need to be included in estimates of the net fiscal impact of migration cannot be calculated directly, because the data do not exist or are not publicly available.
-As such, researchers estimating fiscal impacts must make a significant number of assumptions, which in turn influence the results.
-For example, four different studies examined in this briefing look at the same groups of migrants during the same time period (2001 to 2011), but come to different conclusions based on the assumptions they make about what should be counted as tax contributions of migrants and the costs of using different public services (Dustmann and Frattini, 2013; Migration Watch, 2014; Rowthorn, 2014; and Dustmann and Frattini, 2014).
+As a result, researchers estimating fiscal impacts must make many assumptions, which influence the results.
+For example, four different studies examined in this briefing look at the same groups of migrants during the same period (2001 to 2011) but come to different conclusions because of the assumptions they make about what should be counted as contributions and costs.
 Rowthorn (2014) provides a useful and accessible discussion of the differences.
-However, all come to similar conclusions that there is a difference between the contributions made by migrants from the original 14 EU Member States (the EU-15 minus the UK), the newer EU Member States (the EU-8 and EU-2), and non-EU migrants.
+Nonetheless, all four studies conclude that there is a difference between the contributions made by migrants from the original 14 EU Member States (the EU-15 minus the UK), the newer EU Member States (the EU-8 and EU-2), and non-EU migrants.

 A key methodological question is whether to attribute to migrants the cost of educating UK-born children.
 If the definition of a migrant is an individual born outside the country, then the UK-born children of migrants should be part of the UK-born group.
-However, it could be argued that these children would not have been in the country if their parents had not migrated in the first place and, therefore, should be included as part of the migrant group.
-This is complicated further by the existence of children of ‘mixed couples’, where one parents is UK-born and one foreign-born.
-Recent studies have often ‘split’ the children of mixed couples between the two groups.
-However, if migrants’ children remain in the UK and later enter the workforce, they will later pay taxes on earnings, and this is not accounted for in the static approaches reviewed in this paper.
+However, these children would not have been in the country if their parents had not migrated in the first place so the cost of educating them results from migration.
+On the other hand, if migrants’ children remain in the UK and later enter the workforce, they will later pay taxes on earnings, and this is not accounted for in the static approaches reviewed in this paper.
+The treatment of children is complicated further by the existence of children of ‘mixed couples’, where one parents is UK-born and one foreign-born.
+Some studies ‘split’ the children of mixed couples between the two groups.

 A key distinction between fiscal impact studies is whether they use analysis that is static or dynamic.
-A static approach is more common, which compares in a given period (of usually a year but sometimes longer): (1) the contributions migrants make to public finances, against (2) the services and benefits they received.
+Static approaches compare (1) the contributions migrants make to public finances, against (2) the services and benefits they received, both in a given period of a year or more.
 The advantage of this approach is that it uses historical data and does not have to make assumptions about the future.
 The drawback is that it is only a snapshot at one point in time, and so ignores the fact that the fiscal effects of a given migrant group will depend on where they are in their life cycle.
 For example, young people with no children incur relatively low costs for public services such as health and education, and thus do not need to earn as much as older people to be net fiscal contributors.
 This means that the estimated fiscal impact of a given group in a given year will depend on factors such as how long migrants have been in the UK and how old they are.
-Such an estimate does not necessarily reflect the migrant group’s total lifetime fiscal contribution.

 Table 1